jwboelens/expert-octo-waffle/src/posts/goals.md

 date: 2022-06-08
 ---

-Here is a list of things I want to do before this year ends.
+Here is a list of things I want to do in Q3 2022, that's July, Augustus and September.

 - Less Netflix / HBO Max / YouTube / Disney+
 - More Spotify / music in general